 This post may contain affiliate links meaning that at no cost to you I may receive a small commission if you make a purchase using my link.
 I thank you for your support!
 Please read my DISCLOSURE for more info.

-If you are looking for a good post-workout salad, which has a perfect combination of macro-and micronutrients, then this beets and apple salad is what you need!
+If you are not into the powder protein shake, are trying to eat whole foods as much as you can, and are looking for a good post-workout salad, which has a perfect combination of macro-and micronutrients, then this beets and apple salad is what you need!

 So, what’s so good about it?

-Macronutrients (or macros) are the protein, carbohydrates and fat.
+Macronutrients (or macros) are protein, carbohydrates, and fat.

 Your body needs protein to repair and build muscle.
 It needs carbs to replenish glycogen used during the exercise.
 And it needs just a small amount of [good] fats to stimulate muscle protein synthesis.